CNeilas/obsidian-latest/Programming/CSS/Advanced Selectors.md

 `[attribute]` - This will select anything where the given attribute exists.

-`selector[attribute]` -Optionally we can combine this with selectors.
+`selector[attribute]` - Optionally we can combine this with selectors.

 `[attribute="value"]` - This gets really specific as it matches both attribute and the value of it.